 - Alcohol.
 Alcohol may worsen arthritis symptoms as it depletes your body water and nutrients, increasing inflammation, and it might also interact with pain-reducing medication.
-Try reducing consumption or avoid it.
+Try reducing consumption or avoiding it.

 - Omega 6 from Certain Vegetable Oils.
 A healthy diet has essential fatty acids of Omega 3 & 6, but there are a few Omega 6 you might want to avoid with knee pain and arthritis corn, canola, and sunflower oils as they might boost the production of inflammatory chemicals and may worsen symptoms.
 (1)

 - High Salt Foods.
-We talked about why you should hydrate to protect your knees, consuming too much salt can worsen joint swelling.
+We discussed why you should hydrate to protect your knees; consuming too much salt can worsen joint swelling.
 (2)